 I always feel a little sorry for my kids when they get invited to a birthday party.
 Because of their allergies, they almost never can eat anything that is served… including the best part – dessert!
 So like always, I pack our own food, and a bring a special treat that I save for such occasions.

 To be honest, I’m glad my kids can’t eat most of the garbage that is served – but that doesn’t mean their food has to be drab and taste like cardboard!
-I have several healthy dessert tricks up my sleeve (which I’ll share later), and oftentimes our desserts steal the show because it’s so different then the same ol’ cake & ice cream.
+I have several Gluten Free Dessert tricks up my sleeve, and oftentimes our desserts steal the show because it’s so different then the same ol’ cake & ice cream.

 Ingredients